pesterhazy/presumably/posts/cljs-repl.md

 patching file src/playground/core.cljs
 ```

 You should see the string "Live reload rocks" appear on your screen.
+When you reload your browser, you will also see the new string.

-But save-and-wait-for-live-reload is not the only way to update your browser window.
+But while saving waiting for your namespace to reload is useful, it is not the only way to update your browser window.
 There's also REPL evaluation.

 When you see `cljs.user=>`, you can start typing Clojure forms into the prompt.
 Try this and watch the background color of the page change: